 Employment of childcare workers is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
 Parents will continue to need assistance during working hours to care for their children.
 Early childhood education has also become widely recognized as important for children’s development.
 This should increase demand for childcare workers.

 The Child Development Associate Certificate program accommodates a number of career paths and interests for students that complete the course.
-Graduates can pursue in the following settings:
+Graduates can pursue employment in the following settings:

 - Daycare Centers